-In this module, you will clean up the resources created in this lab so that you will not be charged.
+In this module, you will clean up the resources created in this guide so that you will not be charged

-In this lab, you learned how to set up a WordPress site on Amazon EC2.
+In this guide, you learned how to set up a WordPress site on Amazon EC2.
 As part of this, you used a MySQL database from Amazon RDS.
-Amazon RDS provides fully-managed database options so you can focus on the things that matter for your business.
+Amazon RDS provides fully managed database options so you can focus on the things that matter for your business.

-For additional information, check out the whitepaper on WordPress Best Practices on AWS.
+For additional information, check out the Best Practices for WordPress on AWS whitepaper.

 Note: If you ever stop and start your WordPress EC2 instance, use an Elastic Load Balancer in front of your EC2 instance, or associate a domain name with your site, you may need to update some WordPress configuration settings.
 Please see WordPress’s reference documentation on changing the site URL for more information.

-In the steps below, you will clean up the resources created in this lab so that you will not be charged.
+In the steps below, you will clean up the resources created in this guide so that you will not be charged.

 Navigate to the EC2 Instances page and find your EC2 instance.
-Select it, and click the Actions button.
-Navigate to Instance State > Terminate and click it.
+Select it, and choose the Actions button.
+Select Instance state > Terminate instance.

-To delete your RDS instance, navigate to the RDS Databases page in the AWS console.
-Find your WordPress RDS instance and select it.
-Then, click Actions and Delete.
+To delete your Amazon RDS instance, navigate to the RDS Databases page in the AWS console.
+Find your WordPress Amazon RDS instance and select it.
+Then, select Actions and Delete.

-Type “delete me” into the confirmation box and click the Delete button to finalize the process.
+Enter delete me into the confirmation box and choose the Delete button to finalize the process.